AR123-ESL/student-task-manager/README.md

 ## Project Overview

-This project was developed as part of the COMP PFD200 Professional Development Portfolio module.
+This project was developed as part of the Professional Development Portfolio module.

 The application allows users to manage tasks using a simple menu-driven interface built with Python.